TM-62: Fuzes

 Magnetic influence fuzes provide full-width attack, i.e. any part of the target vehicle passing over the mine will trigger detonation, not just the track or wheels.
 However, since magnetic fuzes are electronic, their operational life relies on battery power.
 Ultimately the battery will run down, after which the mine no longer functions.
-In contrast, a purely mechanical fuze (usually triggered via a Belleville spring) gives a much longer operational life (e.g., mines planted 50 years previously will still detonate if a target vehicle drives over them).
+In contrast, a purely mechanical fuze (usually triggered via a Belleville spring) gives a much longer operational life e.g., mines planted 50 years previously will still detonate if a target vehicle drives over them.

+It is easy to boobytrap a TM-62 mine by attaching a pull-fuze to it, or by concealing an MS-3, ML-7 or an ML-8 device underneath it.
+All three of these anti-handling devices function via pressure-release and therefore will trigger detonation if the mine is lifted from its position.